 Your pillow is the closest thing to your face for a third of your life, so keeping it clean and breathable matters more than you might think.
 By understanding how dust mites affect pillows and taking proactive steps to minimize their presence, you create a healthier, more restorative sleep environment.

 At Copper North, we’re committed to making products that support well-being, naturally.
-From copper-ionized silk pillowcases to clean, breathable textiles, we help you build a bed that is as hygienic as it is luxurious.
+From copper-infused silk pillowcases to clean, breathable textiles, we help you build a bed that is as hygienic as it is luxurious.

 See these other tips for building a stylish, healthy bedroom: